Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 15. Investments

-Practical Strategies for Managing Scope 3
+Practical strategies for managing Scope 3

-FAQs about Scope 3
+Frequently asked questions about Scope 3

-Is Scope 3 reporting mandatory in Spain?
+Is it mandatory to report Scope 3 in Spain?

 Which categories are most relevant?